April 8 - April 13, 2018 at Texas State University in San Marcos, TX.

 Jonathan resides in Copenhagen, Denmark.

 Joe Fryer's stories are now shared with a national audience.
+He has covered some of the world's biggest stories, including the Las Vegas mass shooting, Hurricane Harvey, the deadly Wine Country wildfires and 2018 Winter Olympics in PyeongChang.
 In 2013 he joined NBC News as a correspondent based in Los Angeles, reporting for NBC Nightly News, TODAY and MSNBC.

 Before joining the network, he reported for KING 5 News, the NPPA's Large Market Station of the Year, where he focused on in-depth reports and daily assignments.
 Joe also spent 6 years at KARE-TV in Minneapolis, which is his hometown.
 Early in his career, he worked at WTVF-TV in Nashville, WBAY-TV in Green Bay, Wis. and WKYT-TV in Lexington, KY.

 Joe's a proud graduate of Northwestern University's Medill School of Journalism.
 He has been honored with 4 National Edward R. Murrow Awards, including the prestigious Writing Murrow in 2006.
 His awards shelf also includes 19 Regional Emmys, 11 Regional Murrows, two National Headliners and the Sigma Delta Chi Award.

 Ted Land is a multimedia journalist at Seattle's KING 5, where he shoots, writes, and edits stories on everything from wildfires to politics.
 Prior to KING, he worked at WSBT in South Bend, KTUU in Anchorage, CLTV in Chicago, and KREN in Reno.